 Recently, I have been solving LeetCode problems.
 In addition to participating in the ByteDance 7-day coding challenge, I have been training according to the algorithm template for different types of problems.

-I didn't encounter any problems with the sections on binary trees, linked lists, stacks, and queues.
+I didn't encounter any problems with the sections on binary trees, linked lists, stacks, and queues at the beginning.
 Now I have reached the section on binary numbers.
-Because I had little knowledge about this topic before, I have reached the point where I have to look at the solution for each problem (sad).
+Due to my limited knowledge in this area, I have reached the point where I have to look at the solution for every problem (sad).
 So I plan to write a blog post to record the thought process for each problem, so that I can review it later.

 136. Single Number#